lhico/roms_idealized_exps/experiments/experiment06/README.md

    **ATTENTION**: I haven't configured the horizontal values of interior rho-points.
 Figure it out by checking the gridfile netcdf.

   You can find the Lm and Mm values by checking the dimensions `xi_rho` and `eta_rho` and subtract 2 from each.
+The number of vertical points N is given by `s_rho`.
 You can use the command `ncdump -h roms_grid00.nc` to get the dimensions.
-  The vertical stretching parameters are set while building the grid.
+  The vertical stretching parameters (`THETA_S, THETA_B, TCLINE`) were set when the grid.

 ```
 !
 Application title.